ranganayakielango/smart-connect/README.md

 # SmartConnect - MuleSoft Scheduler App
 Smart Connect is a news suggestion app that recommends news based on the user's current mood preferences from GDELT events dataset, helping them find relevant news based on their moods.
-We have used MongoDB for GDELT events data storage, React JS for front end, Node JS for the backend, and MuleSoft to load GDELT events data into MongoDB periodically.
+We have used MongoDB for GDELT events data storage, Angular for front end, Node JS for the backend, and MuleSoft to load GDELT events data into MongoDB periodically.

 ## Working:
 * Every user should create a UserID and Password